sheepman39/DAlTON/algorithm.md

 Output - Information about the hill

 Steps - print out a line telling how many sites the hill has along with how many cots and tents are needed

+### Hill.printSiteInfo()
+Goal - print out a small amount of information about the hill and sites

+Input - none

+Output - Information about the hill

+Steps - print out the hill info and then print out the site num, cots, and tents for each site in the hill

 ### Hill.printAllInfo()
 Goal - print out all of the information about a hill